Bedding materials and benefits shown in a cozy, sunlit minimalist bedroom.

 MaterialBenefitsPotential Drawbacks

-Pro tip: Try layering different materials for seasonal flexibility—like bamboo sheets in summer and flannel pillowcases in winter.
+Pro tip: Try layering different materials for seasonal flexibility.
 For more, check out our seasonal bedding guide.

 Eco-Friendly vs. Synthetic: What’s Right for You?